University of Manchester Foundation Year

 Manchester Foundation Year Entry Requirements

-GCSE O-Levels or equivalent qualifications.
+GCSE O-Levels or equivalent qualifications is an entry requirement to the university’s foundation year programme.
 We recommend a minimum of Grades 4 or higher for a successful application.

 University of Manchester International Foundation Year Tuition Fees